Seanhui2000/AWS-Projects/word-press/README.md

 ![alt text](https://github.com/Seanhui2000/AWS-Projects/blob/main/word-press/Screenshots/Creation%20of%20MySQL%20Database.png)

 Following this, I created an Elastic Beanstalk environment to automate the configuration.
 The environment will create an EC2, load balancer, ASG, and S3 as well as using CloudFormation which greatly expedites the process allowing for time and performance efficiency.
+For high availability, I set up an auto scaling group with our created environment and to support uploads across multiple instances, this projects uses an EFS.
 The previous security groups were configured with this EBS to allow access to the MySQL database and the environment was created.

 ![alt test](https://github.com/Seanhui2000/AWS-Projects/blob/main/word-press/Screenshots/EBS%20Creation.png)